Kerwood/Rtorrent-Auto-Install/README.md

 This is a Bash script i wrote to ease the installtion of rtorrent + rutorrent.

 In the installation process you have to choose a system user to run rtorrent.
-Also you will get the opportunity of installing 33 plugins/addons.
+Also you will get the opportunity of installing 43 plugins/addons.
 See list further down.
 The script adds a line in root's crontab, that makes rtorrent start, at a possible reboot, in the given username's screen session.

 Use rtorrent.auto.install-NEWEST-VERSION for guides or tutorials, as it will allways be the newest version.

-**Version 1.0.3**

-- Added unzip and unrar to the installation list.
-- Updated "Logoff" plugin to 1.3
-- Add right permissions to rutorrent folder.

 **Installs**